simongt/spell-checker/README.md

 </details>

-# Simple Spell-Checker
+# Simple Spell-Checker 🔎🔤
 >
 > Adapted from @ericandrewlewis's "Basic Spellcheck" exercise
 >

-Skills required:
+## Skills required:
 - Splitting a string into an array
-- Iterating over an array
+- Iterating over an array: (for...of)
+- <details><summary>for...of loops</summary>https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of</details>
 - Lowercasing a string
 - Checking if an array contains an item
 - Finding the index of a substring